-For the first phase of our framework, we train a neural CFL model $\psi$ to minimize $ {\E_{j\sim\gT,\mU\sim \gD}\left[\gL_c\left(\psi(\vu_j),\Delta_j\right)\right]} $ for the loss $\gL_c$, where we take $\gL_c$ to be the MAE.
-In the second phase, we train a neural solver $\phi$ to map the solution at the current timestep $\vu_j$ and the timestep size $\Delta_j\coloneq t_{j+1}-t_j$ to the subsequent solution $t_{j+1}$ by optimizing the one-step objective given by $ {\E_{j\sim\gT,\mU\sim \gD}\left[\gL_s\left(\phi(\vu_j,\Delta_j),\vu_{j+1}\right)\right],} $ where we take $\gL_s$ to be the relative error averaged over fields.
+for the loss $\gL_c$, where we take $\gL_c$ to be the MAE.
+In the second phase, we train a neural solver $\phi$ to map the solution at the current timestep $\vu_j$ and the timestep size $\Delta_j$ to the subsequent solution $\vu_{j+1}$ by optimizing the one-step objective given by

+where we take $\gL_s$ to be the relative error averaged over fields.
 While the neural solver is trained to emulate the behavior of the classical solver used to generate the data, the neural CFL model is trained to emulate the process by which the timestep sizes are chosen while generating data.
 It is important to again emphasize that due to the use of a coarsened computational mesh and a reduced number of states being modeled, it is not possible to directly use the CFL condition to deterministically predict the timestep size.
 At inference time, ShockCast predicts the full solution given the initial condition $\vu_0$ by alternating between the two phases autoregressively as

 where $\hat\vu(t)$ denotes the predicted state up until time $t$.
 This process, shown in~\cref{fig:mainFig}, is repeated until a pre-specified stopping time is reached.